 Creative Boardroom: Collaborate4Climate

-The two Institute of Directors, in the Republic of Ireland and Northern Ireland will join forces with Arran Street East and the Creative Futures Academy, which is a ground-breaking partnership between three leading creative institutions: The National College of Art and Design, University College Dublin, and the Institute of Art Design + Technology.
+The two Institute of Directors, in the Republic of Ireland and Northern Ireland will join forces with the Creative Futures Academy, which is a ground-breaking partnership between three leading creative institutions: The National College of Art and Design, University College Dublin, and the Institute of Art Design + Technology.
 Collaborate4Climate will generate a community of practice amongst company directors across Ireland with the aim of co-creating climate solutions that can be used in their spheres of influence as leaders.
-The creative medium will be design.
+The creative medium will be design thinking.